Founder of Aroma Foundry

 What makes an oil, well, an oil?
 Well, there are two types of oils: organic and mineral.
 Organic oils come from animals and plants, while mineral oils -- like petroleum -- come from ancient fossilized organic materials.

 Are essential oils actually oils, or is this a misnomer?
 Essential oils, while they’re called oils, are technically not oils -- at least according to the parameters above.
 They don’t have the lipids or fatty acids that organic oils like vegetable oil, coconut oil, and animal fats have.

 However, the loose definition of an oil is a viscous liquid that doesn’t mix with water but can mix well with other oils.
 Essential oils fit this definition.
-They won’t incorporate all that well with water and other water-based liquids, at least not without an emulsifier.
-Without an emulsifier, essential oils will simply separate from the water or water-based liquid.
+They won’t incorporate all that well with water or other water-based liquids and will simply separate from them without an emulsifier.
 However, essential oils do incorporate well with other oils, especially with carrier oils like olive oil, grapeseed oil, jojoba oil, and more.

 So is the term “essential oil” a misnomer or not?
 That depends on how you look at it, but essential oils are definitely different from other types of oils.
 For one thing, they’re not really greasy to the touch due to the absence of fatty acids.
 Instead of these fatty acids and other lipids, essential oils have phytochemicals like terpenes, esters, ketones, phenols, and others.

 Either way, it’s unlikely that we’ll stop calling essential oils, “oils.”
 After all, the name has stuck.
 However, understanding how essential oils work in conjunction with other liquids, oil or not, can lead to a better understanding of how to effectively use them.